grislyeye/three-meet/pages/classes/cunning.md

 </header>

-You can deal an extra 1d6 damage to one creature you hit with an attack if you have advantage on the attack roll.
+You can deal an extra 1d6 damage to one creature you hit with an attack, if you have advantage on the attack roll.
+You must be wielding a **Finesse Weapon**.

 <header>